-The current members of our nominating and corporate governance committee are Timothy J. Barberich, Stephen Buckley, Jr. and David A. Kessler.
-Dr. Kessler chairs the nominating and corporate governance committee.
-Seth L. Harrison also served on this committee, including as chair of the committee, from September 2014 to December 2015.
-The nominating and corporate governance committee held two meetings during fiscal 2015.
+The current members of our nominating and corporate governance committee are Keith A. Katkin and Cheryl L. Cohen.
+Mr. Katkin chairs the nominating and corporate governance committee.
+During fiscal 2016, our nominating and corporate governance committee members were Timothy J. Barberich, Stephen Buckley, Jr. and David A. Kessler.
+The nominating and corporate governance committee held two meetings during fiscal 2016.